 This is How to Plan the Best 2 Days in London Itinerary

-This 2 days in London itinerary helps you maximize your sightseeing on a weekend trip to the city.
+This 2 days in London itinerary helps you maximize your sightseeing on a quick weekend trip to the city.

 So you only have 2 days in London for your visit?
 Don’t worry, there’s plenty you can pack into a quick city break or weekend in London if you plan ahead.